luxeria/foip/README.md

 - [ ] rasterization of image data
 - [ ] dot-based image manipulation using LUT (look up table)
 * more topics will follow ...

+# getting image data

+To get the image data run the Bash script [get_data.sh](./data/get_data.sh).
+It will download all images needed for all the examples in this repository.